 Less than a month is left before the mid-term elections to the US Congress.
-They will take place against the background of a deep split in American society, which began to manifest itself clearly during the presidential race 2016 of the year and the confrontation between Donald Trump and Hillary Clinton.
-This split was significantly aggravated by recent events, in particular, the appointment of one of the nine judges of the Supreme Court of Brett Cavanaugh.
-After his candidacy was proposed for the post, Cavano was nominatedaccusations of sexual sex, and the crime allegedly took place more than 30 years ago.
+They will be held against the background of a deep split in American society, which began to manifest itself clearly during the presidential race 2016 of the year and the opposition of Donald Trump and Hillary Clinton.
+This split was significantly aggravated by recent events, in particular, the appointment of one of nine judges to the Supreme Court of Brett Cavanaugh.
+After his candidacy was proposed for the post, Cavano was nominated accusations of sexual sex, and the crime allegedly took place more than 30 years ago.
 The scandal caused by these accusations, intensified the split between the supporters of the Democratic and Republican parties.

 A number of American media released materials claiming that the victory of the Republicans in advancing Kavano to the US Supreme Court would plunge the country into political turmoil